Everything You Need to Know About the Paparoa Track!

 Getting to the Pike River Mine Interpretation Centre

 The Pike car park at the Pike River Mine Interpretation Centre can be accessed along the Pike River Mine access road.
 From Blackball follow Atarau Road for about 16km, then turn into Logburn Road.
 Follow this for about 6km then turn onto the Pike River Mine access road.

-There is the option to either camp or use the Great Walk Huts on the Paparoa Track.
+There is no camping allowed on the Paparoa track so you will need to use the Great Walk Huts along the Paparoa Track.

 Paparoa Great Walk Huts